KingOfBraves/Velvet/README.md

 # Velvet
-Trying to setup a simple testing framework using the least amount of external modules as I can
+Trying to setup a simple jest like framework using the least amount of external modules as I can.

 ## Example

+Jest like syntax
 ```js
 describe('velvet test suite', () => {
     it('simple test', () => {